Teaching

 Region by region, this course looks at urbanization processes around the world.
 What’s the spatial structure of cities in different parts of the world, and what difference does that structure make to what it’s like to live in those cities?
 We include elements of culture, environment, and health alongside politics and economics.

 As far as I know, this is a unique geography course anywhere.
-It’s a regional geography of the U.S. through a two-part landscape lens: memory and commemoration, and environmental justice.
-The course meets our U.S. Minority Cultures requirement by emphasizing the role of Native Americans and African-Americans in particular in producing cultural and socio-environmental landscapes across the U.S.
+It’s a regional geography of the U.S. through the lens of underrepresented populations.
+The course meets our U.S. Minority Cultures requirement by emphasizing the role of Native Americans and African-Americans in particular in producing cultural and socio-environmental landscapes across the U.S. When I teach it, I use 1) food and 2) memory and memorials as ways to structure the course and its activities.

 This course begins with global systems of logistics and air travel and works its way down to national systems of road and rail.
 Then we move to the metropolitan scale to talk about transportation planning, followed by the scale of the body: how do individual people experience transportation and mobility?
-Our field trip to the Joliet region considers how multiple layers of transportation, past and present, shape the landscape.
-I am currently writing a textbook for this course for Rowman & Littlefield; contact me if you’d like to hear more or have ideas!
+Our field trip (formerly to the Joliet region, most recently to Indianapolis) considers how multiple layers of transportation, past and present, shape the landscape.
+I use the textbook that I wrote for this course, published by Rowman & Littlefield.

 Other courses